himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 tmpfs                    379M     0  379M   0% /run/user/1000
 ```

-*Note: It wasn't a mounted volume from the live disk, so I booted into the
+*Note: My VM's disk space was COMPLETELY full.
+This meant that I couldn't use auto
-VM.
-However, this meant I couldn't auto complete tab in my shell
-because it spit out there's no disk space.*
+tab complete in my shell because it spit out there's no disk space.
+Typing the

-Looks like the `xfs_growfs` worked though.
+command out fully by hand, still worked.*

+With the xfs partition resized, I rebooted the VM for good measure, and
+everything was up and running.

-That's about it. :)
+That's about it.
+Again, the steps I took might need to be altered for other
+environments, but this post should still help one get *started*.
+I know it will
+help me when I acidently overfill this VM *again*...
+Enjoy!